-About St. Kevin’s St. Vincent de Paul parish chapter
+About St. Kevin’s St. Vincent de Paul chapter

-St. Vincent de Paul parish chapter at St. Kevin merged with St. Benedict food pantry when the two parishes were yoked last July.
-At that time, the St. Kevin pantry was relocated to St. Benedict school and a much larger and more accessible space.
+St. Vincent de Paul parish chapter at St. Kevin merged with St. Benedict food pantry when the two parishes were yoked in July 2018.
+At that time, the St. Kevin food pantry was relocated to St. Benedict School and a much larger and more accessible space.

 The food pantry needs help!
-Our shelves are very bare and especially with the holidays approaching we need donations of coffee, tea, jelly (strawberry or grape), canned fruit, peanut butter, hot chocolate, pasta sauce, pancake mix, spaghetti, Jello, Hamburger Helper.
+Our shelves are very bare we need donations of coffee, tea, jelly (strawberry or grape), canned fruit, peanut butter, hot chocolate, pasta sauce, pancake mix, spaghetti, Jello, Hamburger Helper.
 Thank you for your generosity.

 The St. Kevin Conference of St. Vincent de Paul (SVdP) meets on the third Tuesday of each month at 6:30 p.m. in St. Kevin School.
 New members are always welcome to join and “Help Us Help Our Neighbors.”
 The Diocesan Council of Providence consists of almost 1,000 members and 35 parish-based conferences.